gcla/termshark/docs/UserGuide.md

 - `ui-cache-size` - (int) - termshark will remember the state of widgets representing packets e.g. which parts are expanded in the structure view, and which byte is in focus in the hex view.
 This setting allows the user to override the number of widgets that are cached.
 The default is 1000.
 - `use-tshark-temp-for-pcap-cache` - (bool) - if true, when termshark is run on a live packet source (`-i`), the captured packets will be saved in tshark's `Temp` folder (`tshark -G folders`).
 - `validated-tsharks` - (string list) - termshark saves the path of each `tshark` binary it invokes (in case the user upgrades the system `tshark`).
 If the selected (e.g. `PATH`) tshark binary has not been validated, termshark will check to ensure its version is compatible. tshark must be newer than v1.10.2 (from approximately 2013).
+- `wormhole-length` - (int) - the number of words in the magic-wormhole code.
+- `wormhole-rendezvous-url` - (string) - the magic-wormhole rendezvous server to use.
+"The server performs store-and-forward delivery for small key-exchange and control messages." (https://github.com/magic-wormhole/magic-wormhole-mailbox-server).
+Omit to use the default.
+- `wormhole-transit-relay` - (string) - the magic-wormhole transit relay to use. "helps clients establish bulk-data transit connections even when both are behind NAT boxes" (https://github.com/magic-wormhole/magic-wormhole-transit-relay).
+Omit to use the default.

 ## Troubleshooting